josebarrios23/Bookstore-Front-End-Portfolio-Project/readme.md

     - Used animations (ul's fade  in) and added links to a wiki for each author in an array.

 ## Contributing
-Contributions are welcome!
+Contributions are welcome.
 Feel free to open issues or submit pull requests to help improve the application at https://github.com/josebarrios23/Bookstore-Front-End-Portfolio-Project